sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli.md

 = Studies about Technology and Teaching =
   * http://cm.math.uiuc.edu/studies -- Calculus and Mathematica is a book/course using Mathematica to teach calculus.
 This is a page talking about studies related to this course.
+    * Beezer taught a course with these materials in 1992, if that experience is relevant.

   * http://media.wolfram.com/documents/fowler/  -- Wolfram has put some time into compiling research that supports using technology and math software in teaching.